smifaye/smifaye.github.io/_notes/100 Public/Feed/ux content.md

 ### Discard changes
 Another feature we've been building helps content designers undo changes if they've made a mistake.
 The CMS we use doesn't have this as a feature so we needed to build it from scratch.

-Content designers are presented with this button on the sidebar of the CMS.
-As you can see from the screenshot below, the button will be greyed-out if there are no changes to discard.
+Content designers see this button on the sidebar of the CMS.
+As you can see from the screenshot below, the button is greyed-out if there are no changes to discard.

 ![Screenshot of a greyed-out button displaying the words 'Discard changes'](/assets/img/discard-changes.png)